 Green.
 The color believed to bring health and eternity (religious).

 Blue.
 In Eastern Culture, it represents wealth and the betterment of self.

 Purple.
 Similar to the West, it is associated with wealth, nobility, and royalty.

 Black.
 In many Eastern countries, it is the color of health and prosperity.
 However, in Thailand and Tibet, black is the color of evil.

-China is one of the biggest and the ancientest Eastern countries.
+China is one of the biggest and ancientest Eastern countries.
 Its nationality is rich in traditions, myths, and beliefs.
-There are some peculiarities in the color interpretations in the China which designers should consider.
+There are some peculiarities in the color interpretations in China which designers should consider.

 Red.
 It is a traditional Chinese color.
 People wear red on the biggest occasions such as the New Year and weddings.
-Red symbolizes good luck and a long life to the people.
+Red symbolizes good luck and long life to the people.